 8. Peeping Tom (1960)

-Michael Powell’s voyeuristic horror-thriller comes from 1960s Britain—a true gem of British cinematic history.
-Carl Boehm is Mark Lewis: a wannabe filmmaker in the softcore porn industry.
+Karlheinz Böhm (also known as Carl Boehm) plays Mark Lewis, a wannabe filmmaker in the softcore porn industry.
 His shy nature makes him seem at once sweet and creepy.
 And later on, just creepy.

 Traumatized by his father's experiments from childhood, Lewis turns into a closeted serial killer.
 He kills women purely so he can record them die, capturing their final expressions of terror on film.

 7. The Girl With the Dragon Tattoo (2011)